markvanderloo/extremevalues/README.md

 The redeveloped package aims to be _faster_ by redeveloping someof the algorithms in C and more _maintainable_ by better code structuring (also by using more modern tools like Roxygen2 and testthat).

-This project is still in its infancy, but expect updates in the coming months.
+This project is still in its infancy, but expect updates in the coming time.